-Previously, everyone saw Islamic boarding schools only as poorly organized schools that ignored the interests of the existing world, so that perception had to be changed.
-That not all Islamic boarding schools inherit the old tradition that maintains their resistance to the new culture.
-Several cottages have shifted their orientation, which was originally only aimed at mastering religious knowledge to become more open and accepting of all forms of new knowledge (Muzakki & Nisa’, 2020).
-To ensure the research's originality, the researcher only focuses on elements.
+Previously, everyone viewed Islamic boarding schools as poorly organized schools that ignored the interests of the existing world.
+Thus perception must change as not all Islamic boarding schools follow the old tradition of resisting to a new culture.
+Several Islamic boarding schools, which were originally aimed at only mastering religious knowledge, have shifted their orientation to become more open and accepting of all forms of new knowledge (Muzakki & Nisa’, 2020).
+To ensure the research’s originality, the researchers only focused on elements.
 The findings of previous researchers' research.
-First, a study was conducted to assess the quality of Islamic boarding schools using the Fuzzy method to generate a service quality score (Faizah et al., 2018).Other research shows that a new model is emerging in schools around formal education.
-This model is now proven to be effective in implementing management strategies to improve the quality of schools and student (santri) resources.
-This new model is different by increasing the ability of schools to adapt to the times and respond to public interests without rejecting the traditions and heritage of the Indonesian nation (Munifah et al., 2019).
+A previous study assessed the quality of Islamic boarding schools using the fuzzy method to generate a service quality score (Faizah et al., 2018).
+Another study has shown that a new model is emerging in schools that is centered on formal education.
+This model has proven to be effective in implementing management strategies to improve the quality of schools and student (santri) resources.
+This new model is different as it intends to increase the ability of schools to adapt to the times and respond to public interests without rejecting Indonesian traditions and heritage (Munifah et al., 2019).

-This paper also seeks to comprehend the community's desires in terms of providing teaching concepts in Pondok Pesantren that are relevant to the community's needs.In its application, this Darullughah Wadda'awah Islamic boarding school in Pasuruan always implements the curriculum and strives for it optimally to achieve success and educational goals can be achieved.
-This tends with the TQM concept which seeks continuous improvement, changes in culture, as well as organization, quality standards, and harmonious relationships between institutions and stakeholders and guardians of students.
-Starting with this thought, the researcher intends to study and investigate how the curriculum implementation in Islamic Boarding School nuanced learning by raising the title Total Quality Management based on Islamic Boarding School in Ma'had Darullughah Wadda'awah, Pasuruan 4.0.
+This paper discusses the community’s desires in terms of providing teaching concepts in Pondok Pesantren that are relevant to the community’s needs.
+The Darullughah Wadda’awah Islamic boarding school in Pasuruan always implements the curriculum that strives to achieve success and educational goals.
+This aligns with the concept of total quality management (TQM), which seeks continuous improvements and changes in culture as well as organization, quality standards, and harmonious relationships between institutions and stakeholders and guardians of students.
+Starting with this thought, the researchers attempted to investigate how the curriculum implementation in Islamic boarding schools enhanced learning in light of TQM.

-The novelty of this research allows Islamic boarding schools to bring people into society who are aware of the problems they face so that they can find alternative solutions to the problem of full independence.
-The need for an educational environment that is so diverse and complex that is growing rapidly and require a high level of professionalism to improve the quality of agency performance propaganda.
-If the Pondok Pesantren can meet the interests of the community, it will be possible to produce various models that focus on the development of the Pondok Pesantren.
+The findings of this study are novel as they show that Islamic boarding schools bring people into society who are aware of the problems they face so that they can find alternative solutions to these problems.
+An educational environment that is diverse and complex and grows rapidly requires a high level of professionalism to improve the quality of agency performance.
+If a Pondok Pesantren can meet the interests of the community, it can produce various models that focus on the development of the Pondok Pesantren.
 The phenomenon of the emergence of various models of Pondok Pesantren occurs in formal educational institutions.
-This research will be conducted in Ma'had Darullughah Wadda'awah, Pasuruan Regency.
+This study was conducted in Ma’had Darullughah Wadda’awah, Pasuruan Regency.
 The institution was chosen because there is a strong reception from the pesantren culture of technological developments in this era.
-The above is the reason for researchers to conduct a study on TQM at the Ma'had Darullughah Wadda'awah Islamic Boarding School Pasuruan.
-In addition, this Pondok Pesantren is one of the Pondok Pesantren in Pasuruan Regency which is thick with large institutions of Islamic boarding schools.
+In addition, this institute is thick with large institutions of Islamic boarding schools.

-Research Question
+Research Questions

-Based on the background of the research problem that focuses on the procedures used to improve the quality of education in twentieth century Islamic boarding schools.
-The research has three questions as follows;
+This study focuses on the strategies employed for improving the quality of education in the 20th century in Islamic boarding schools.
+The following research questions were sought to be answered:

-How is the educational curriculum planning carried out by the Ma'had Darullughah Wadda'awah Islamic Boarding School?
+How is the educational curriculum planning carried out by the Ma’had Darullughah Wadda’awah Islamic boarding school?

-How is the implementation of the educational curriculum carried out by the Ma'had Darullughah Wadda'awah Islamic Boarding School?
+How is the educational curriculum implemented by the Ma’had Darullughah Wadda’awah Islamic boarding school?